Nonsmooth Nonparametric Regression via Fractional Laplacian Eigenmaps: Introduction

 In this work, using the framework of fractional Laplacians, we propose a novel approach called Principal Component Regression using Fractional Laplacian Eigenmaps (PCR-FLE) for nonsmooth and nonparametric regression.
 The PCR-FLE algorithm generalizes the PCR-LE algorithm by~\citet{green2021minimax} and the PCR-WLE algorithm by~\citet{shi2023adaptive}, and is designed to naturally handle the case when the true regression function lies in an $L_2$-fractional Sobolev space $H^{s}(\mcal{X})$ (see Definition~\ref{def:fractionalsobolev}).
 Specifically, consider the following regression model, $Y_{i}=f(X_{i})+\varepsilon_{i}$, for $i=1,\ldots,n,$ where $f:\mathcal{X}\to \mathbb{R}$, $ f \in H^{s}(\mcal{X})$ for $s\in(0,1)$, $X_{i} \overset{\text{i.i.d.}}{\sim} g$, where $g$ is a density on $\mcal{X}\subset \mathbb{R}^d$, and $\varepsilon_{i}\overset{\text{i.i.d.}}{\sim} N(0,1)$ is the noise (independent of the $X_{i}$'s).
 The goal is to estimate the regression function $f$ given pairs of observations $(X_{1}, Y_{1}),\ldots, (X_{n}, Y_{n})$.
 The proposed PCR-FLE algorithm proceeds by estimating the eigenvalues and the eigenfunction of the fractional Laplacian operator (see~\eqref{eq:flap}) based on the eigenvalues and the eigenvectors of the $\epsilon$-graph constructed from the samples $\{X_i\}_{i=1}^n$, and projecting the response vector onto the top-$K$ eigenvectors.

-For this procedure, we make the following technical contributions in this work: \begin{itemize} \item In Theorem \ref{mainthm}, we establish upper bounds on the estimation error of the PCR-FLE algorithm in a nonparametric regression setting, when the true regression function lies in fractional Sobolev spaces of order $s\in(0,1)$.
-Such spaces include piecewise constant, polynomial function, bump functions and other nonsmooth function classes that are of practical importance. \item As a part of the proof of our main results in Theorem \ref{mainthm}, we derive a concentration inequality of the discrete fractional Sobolev seminorm/energy to its continuum, which serves as an important quantity for many fractional Laplacian based machine learning algorithms. \end{itemize} We provide preliminary simulations of the proposed approach validating the performance of PCR-FLE algorithm in estimating various nonsmooth functions in Section~\ref{eq:sim}.
+For this procedure, we make the following technical contributions in this work: \begin{itemize} \item In Theorem \ref{mainthm}, we establish upper bounds for the in-sample mean-squared estimation error for the PCR-FLE algorithm, when the true regression function lies in $H^s({\mcal X})$, for $s\in(0,1)$ that hold with high-probability.
+As a part of the proof of our main results in Theorem \ref{mainthm}, we derive a concentration inequality of the discrete fractional Sobolev seminorm/energy to its continuum, which serves as an important quantity for other fractional Laplacian based machine learning algorithms. \item In Theorem \ref{thm:lowerbound}, we provide a minimax lower bound for integrated mean-squared estimation error when the truth is in $H^s({\mcal X})$, for $s\in(0,1)$, suggesting that the matching upper bounds in Theorem \ref{mainthm} are optimal.
+To the best of our knowledge, this is the first minimax optimality lower bounds result under random design over fractional Sobolev spaces. \end{itemize} We provide preliminary simulations of the proposed approach validating the performance of PCR-FLE algorithm in estimating various nonsmooth functions in Section~\ref{eq:sim}.
 Our contributions underscore the importance of employing fractional graph Laplacians in nonsmooth nonparametric regression and lay a strong statistical groundwork for this technique.
-The theoretical results characterize the dependability and efficacy of this approach.